IceGawd/Phantom-Keys/README.md

 ### addUnique
+*Modifies anglesToCheck to add the angle associated with vec IF the angle doesnt already exist in anglesToCheck*
 | **Type** | **Variable Name** | **Description** |
 | :------: | :---------------: | :-------------: |
 | Vector2f | vec | The vector we might add to anglesToCheck |